bookofproofs/bookofproofs.github.io/_sources/branches/theoretical-physics/special-relativity/spacetime-diagram-minkowski.md

 ---

 The **spacetime diagram** provides an illustration of the properties of space and time in the special relativity.
 For simplification in spacetime diagram, usually only events in a universe of one space dimension (horizontal axis, showing the distance) and one time dimension (vertical axis, showing the time difference) are considered.
-It was developed by "Hermann Minkowski":https://www.bookofproofs.org/history/hermann-minkowski/.
+It was developed by [Hermann Minkowski](https://mathshistory.st-andrews.ac.uk/Biographies/Minkowski/) (1864 - 1909).